[Solved] DTS Audio is unavailable for the specified audio device

 Since the latest version of Windows 10 update, some users have encountered the DTS Audio is unavailable for the specified audio device error message after each Windows startup.
 For some of them, their audio devices seem to be working but the error message somehow pops up after each boot up.
 For others, their audio devices aren’t working properly, with the error message keeping reminding them of it.

-If you experience this problem, I suggest you update your audio driver, as the problem is probably being caused by an outdated or faulty audio driver.
+If you experience this problem, we recommended updating your audio driver — as the error is most likely caused by an audio driver problem.

-You can also try updating your audio driver via Device Manager.
+Alternatively, you can update your audio driver via Device Manager:

 - On your keyboard, press the Windows logo keyand R key at the same time to invoke the Run box.